 As such, this project is extremely important not only from a socio-cultural point of view—as it can provide a better understanding of the crucial issue of perpetration, its definition, contributing social and cultural factors, and how its decline might become possible—but it can also be relevant from an economic perspective, since the primary sources discussed here draw specific attention to the dynamic between perpetration and the economic factors that produce it, particularly in the context of acts against humanity and severe human rights violations.
 By drawing attention to the mobility of “perpetrator” as a category, as demonstrated by the verbal-visual representation provided in a selection of contemporary American graphic narratives, this project attempts to give answers to essential questions such as: How can graphic narratives contribute to a more nuanced understanding of perpetration?
 How do they contribute to the cultural memory of perpetration, particularly when the depiction of well-known historical figures is mixed with elements of fantasy?
 What is the benefit of producing an ethics of empathy, wherein the perpetrator is both humanized and even made to appear endearing or comical?
 How can stories that offer perpetrators a platform, thus positioning their audience in intimate proximity to the (largely imagined) workings of their psyche, negotiate the risk of being co-opted by extremist ideologies and their proponents?

-Thus, the elements of difficulty of this project, somewhat foreshadowed by the abovementioned questions, are as follows: a) identifying a manageable yet relevant corpus of primary sources (see the bibliography in section D7 of this proposal) that might provide a complex understanding of perpetration, from various angles and during different historical periods; b) being able to provide a transcultural understanding of perpetration without making universalizing claims; c) gaining a nuanced understanding of the reception of some of the more problematic representations of perpetrators in graphic narratives, particularly when these are made to appear sympathetic; d) avoiding the oversimplified interpretation of perpetrators as monsters and providing a better understanding of the fact that “ordinary men” can be capable of extraordinary evil (Arendt 1963; Browning 1992; Waller 2002; Mohamed 2015); e) considering the gendered dimension of perpetration without simply reiterating a critique—however valid—of traditional masculinity and femininity.
+Thus, the elements of difficulty of this project, somewhat foreshadowed by the abovementioned questions, are as follows: a) identifying a manageable yet relevant corpus of primary sources that might provide a complex understanding of perpetration, from various angles and during different historical periods; b) being able to provide a transcultural understanding of perpetration without making universalizing claims; c) gaining a nuanced understanding of the reception of some of the more problematic representations of perpetrators in graphic narratives, particularly when these are made to appear sympathetic; d) avoiding the oversimplified interpretation of perpetrators as monsters and providing a better understanding of the fact that “ordinary men” can be capable of extraordinary evil (Arendt 1963; Browning 1992; Waller 2002; Mohamed 2015); e) considering the gendered dimension of perpetration without simply reiterating a critique—however valid—of traditional masculinity and femininity.

 - This project has several specific objectives: